-A project management office (PMO) can help you keep the reins of multiple projects without stretching your staff too thin.
+A project management office (PMO) can help you keep tabs of multiple projects without stretching your staff too thin.
 It can become the foundation for a better culture of project management.

 What is a PMO?

 PMO stands for project management office.
-It’s an office or department responsible for overseeing and managing projects throughout your company.
+It’s the office or department responsible for overseeing and managing projects throughout your company.

-A PMO can help reduce the workload of executives and ensure that more large-scale projects end up as successes in the long run.
+A PMO can help reduce executives’ workloads and ensure that more large-scale projects succeed in the long run.

-They are mostly used by enterprise organizations that have a lot of high-priority projects running at any given time.
+PMOs are most relevant to enterprise organizations managing multiple high-priority projects at any given time.

-According to research from the PMI, the most common function of a PMO is setting and monitoring project KPIs.
+According to the Project Management Institute, the most common function of a PMO is setting and monitoring project KPIs.

-But, the role of a PMO typically also includes standardizing project management methodologies, managing projects, training and providing project managers, helping the company grow to maturity, managing resource allocation, and tackling portfolio management.
+But the role of a PMO also extends to standardizing project management methodologies, managing project progress, training and assigning project managers, helping the company scale, managing resource allocation, and tackling portfolio management.